-That’s just one of the answers Coca-Cola Enterprises and Cranfield University hope to find as they plough through a 6-month research project together, entitled Sustainable Manufacturing for the Future.
+That’s just one of the answers Coca-Cola European Partners and Cranfield University hope to find as they plough through a 6-month research project together, entitled Sustainable Manufacturing for the Future.

 The partnership began in March this year and progress is already underway, with a white paper released last week.
 It looks at the current and future of sustainable manufacturing within the world of food and drink, as well as the industry at large, and investigates some of the challenges and opportunities in the face of rapid and fundamental change.